 - Do not apply for more than 2 vacancies in the same company at the same time.
 Wait for the result and then apply for the rest.
 If you have more number of vacancies, then analyse and apply for the one which suits more to your profile.

 - Follow up your application.
 If the deadline is not mentioned in the website, call to HR or the contact person and ask for the result.
 This may give them a chance to look at your application.
 Do this only after two or three weeks after applying.
 Mention your application number, your last name, date of submission, vacancy number and other details if necessary.
 This gives a good impression.

 - If you are getting too many rejections, try to find out the reason.
 It is better to consult with career service (Ausbildungszentrum) in your university which is free of cost.

 - Do not think that you are always right.
 It is better to discuss with other friends who are working in some company and get their suggestions.

 Do you like this post?

 - Share using the social media icons below

 - Comment your questions or opinions

-- Barbeque (grill) in Germany – Important things to know
+- Mobile and internet contract termination in Germany – Things to know

 - How to correctly heat and ventilate the house during winter?